dward2/BME547/Resources/Databases/mlab.md

 ## Setup
 1. [Sign up](https://www.mongodb.com/cloud/atlas) for a free account at mongoDB.
-Click on "Start free".
+Click on "Get started now".
 2. Complete the form to create an account and click "Continue".
-3. Create an organization name and a project name.
-You can use the defaults or come up with your own.
-   Choose Python as your preferred language.
-Click "Continue".
-4. Click on the "Create a cluster" button in the "Shared Clusters" option.
-   This is the free version.
-5. Select any cloud provider.
-6. Choose a region close to Duke or your current location.
+3. Enter your first and last name and agree to the terms and conditions by selecting the check box.
+Then, click "Create account".
+4. You will then receive an email from MongoDB to verify your e-mail.
+Click "Verify Email" in that email.
+5. Click "Continue" on the webpage that opens.
+6. Answer the questions on the "Welcome to Atlas!" page.
+I answered:
+   - Learn MongoDB
+   - Internet of Things
+   - Python
+7. Click "Finish".
+8. On the "Deploy a cloud database" page, select the Free "Shared" option and click on the "Create" button for that option.
+9. Under "Cloud Provider and Region", select any cloud provider (I used AWS) and choose a region close to you (I selected N. Virginia).
-7. Ignore "Cluster Tier" or "Additional Settings" unless you want to spend some money to customize your account.
+10. Ignore "Cluster Tier" or "Additional Settings" unless you want to spend some money to customize your account.
 The base settings should be fine.
-8. Name your cluster anything you would like (perhaps "bme547")
+11. Name your cluster anything you would like (perhaps "bme547")
-9. Click "Create Cluster" at the bottom of the page.
+12. Click "Create Cluster" at the bottom of the page.
+13. A visual check may appear to help make sure you are not a robot.
+Complete it and click "Verify".
-10. After some period of time, your cluster will be ready.
+14. After some period of time, your cluster will be ready.
-11. Create a database user.
+15. Create a database user.
    a.
 Click on "Database Access" in the left-hand list.
    b.
 Make sure the "Database Users" sub-tab is selected.
 Then click "Add New Database User" button.
    c.
 Select the Password Authentication Method
    d.
-Complete the username field, select a password (remember this), choose "Read and write to any database", and click "Add User".
+Complete the username field, select a password (__remember this__), choose "Read and write to any database", and click "Add User".
-12. Add IP addresses allowed to access the database on the "IP Whitelist".
+16. Add IP addresses allowed to access the database on the "IP Whitelist".
    a.
 Click on "Network Access" in the left-hand list.
    b.
 Make sure the "IP Access List" tab is selected.
 Click on "Add IP Address".
    c.
 Select "Allow Access From Anywhere" in the window that pops up.
 Click
     "Confirm".
-It may take a few minutes for this step to be confirmed.
-13. Get connection information to your database.
+17. Get connection information to your database.
    a.
-If not already there, click on "Clusters" in the left-hand list.
+Click on "Databases" in the left-hand list.
    b.
 Click on the "Connect" button.
    c.
 Click on the "Connect Your Application" option.
    d.
 Under "1.
-Select your driver and version", select "Python" for the Driver and "3.6 or later" for the version (or an earlier version if you are using that).
+Select your driver and version", select "Python" for the Driver and "3.6 or later" for the version.
    e.
 Copy the string that is shown under "2.
 Add your connection string into your application code" section.
 Make sure the checkbox labelled "Include full driver code example" is unchecked.